-- Always supervise your child when she’s using a trampoline.
+- Always supervise your child on the trampoline.
 Younger children are more prone to serious injury.

 - Keep toddlers away while the trampoline is in use.

-- Let your children use the trampoline only when the mat is dry.
+- Let your child use the trampoline only when the mat is dry.

-Having fun and staying safe in the trampoline: rules for children
+Rules for having fun and staying safe in the trampoline

-These simple rules can help your children learn to have fun in the trampoline and stay safe at the same time:
+These simple rules can help your child learn to have fun on the trampoline and stay safe at the same time:

 - Jump in the centre of the mat.